What is the HEVC (H.265) Video Codec, and What Are its Benefits?

 Although you shouldn’t be prevented from using the HEVC codec, there are some requirements.

 Since reading about the many benefits of using the HEVC, H.265 codec, you may be wondering what considerations you may have to take.
 After all, technological implementation is often multifaceted.
 Regarding HEVC, there are a few important considerations to take into account.
-But there are methods for circumventing these considerations for complete adoption and best use.
+However, there are methods for circumventing these considerations for complete adoption and best use.

 Resource Use